 For a rustic or weathered look, I recommend staining then sanding to distress.
 Seal with wax, finishing oil, or clear spray paint for a matte finish or use polyurethane for a glossy finish.
 I went with just a coat of stain and then a coat of clear matte spray paint.

-Attach the light to the corbel.
+step 03 Attach the light to the corbel.

 You might have to do a little measuring to figure out how you want your light to hang depending on where it will be on your wall.
 Once you know the approximate height, place the lamp cord across the top of the corbel at your desired height with the light off the edge (aka the tip of the corbel that is farthest from the wall when it is hung) and then secure in place with a couple staples.